 - If you don't have a stand mixer, you can knead the dough by hand on a lightly floured work surface for 3 minutes after the wet and dry ingredients are combined.

-- While the dough raises, grease a large cast iron skillet (or a 9-inch by 13-inch baking dish also works) with butter.
+- While the dough rises, grease a large cast iron skillet (or a 9-inch by 13-inch baking dish also works) with butter.

 - In a separate bowl, combine the brown sugar and the cinnamon.
-I use 1 tbsp of cinnamon, but feel free to use a little less if you'd prefer a more subtle taste.
+I use 1 tablespoon of cinnamon, but feel free to use a little less if you'd prefer a more subtle taste.

 - Turn the dough out onto a work surface that's been very lightly greased with vegetable oil.
 Using a rolling pin, roll out the dough evenly until you have a rectangle that's approximately 18 inches wide and 12 inches deep.
 Brush the dough with the melted butter.
 Spread the brown sugar and cinnamon mixture evenly over the dough.